 Our senior management, including our Chairman, President and CEO, our Chief Financial Officer and our Head of Investor Relations and Sustainability, routinely participates in investor and industry conferences throughout the year to share information on our corporate strategy, financial performance, long-term objectives, liquidity and capital management, corporate governance and sustainability related matters.
 Feedback and perspectives received in these events are reported by senior management to the Board.

-In 2023, senior management met with approximately 50 current and potential institutional shareholders.
-The current institutional shareholders management met with represented over 20% of the Company's ownership as of December 31, 2023.
 In addition, senior management also holds regular discussions with investment bankers, analysts, proxy advisory firms, rating agencies, and consultants on issues of importance to our stakeholders.